Ed Jones (racing driver): Ed Carpenter Racing Scuderia Corsa (2019)

 On 17 October 2018, it was confirmed that Jones would run all non-oval events as well as the 2019 Indianapolis 500 for a joint venture between Ed Carpenter Racing and Scuderia Corsa, driving the No. 20 in the road/street events and the No. 63 in the Indy 500.
 In his first race with the team, Jones broke a bone in his hand after a shunt that knocked him out of the race.

 Jones with Scuderia Corsa placed in the Fast 9 in Indianapolis 500 qualifying and eventually placed fifth overall in the field.
 He also topped a practice session.

 DTM

 In December 2019, it was announced that Jones would be driving for Audi in the 2020 DTM series.

 However, he was replaced by Harrison Newey in the beginning of the season as he was stuck in Dubai due to travel restrictions because of COVID-19.

 Return to IndyCar

-Dale Coyne Racing (2021)
+Return to Dale Coyne Racing (2021)

-In January 2021, Dale Coyne Racing announced they have re-signed Ed Jones to compete in the 2021 IndyCar season.
+In January 2021, Dale Coyne Racing announced they had re-signed Jones to compete in the 2021 IndyCar season.
+Despite qualifying in eleventh place for the 2021 Indianapolis 500, Jones would end the race in 28th place and was a lap down behind the leading cars.

+The team announced in December that Jones was to be replaced by David Malukas for 2022.